Chart Color Schemes

 An assessment of population growth drivers in Ferntree Gully reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch uses VIC State Government's Regional/LGA projections from 2023 with adjustments made employing weighted aggregation methods.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, the suburb is expected to increase by 1,155 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 2.9% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the Ferntree Gully (SA2) is anticipated to increase by 1,160 persons to reach a total population of approximately 29,829 by 2041, reflecting an overall increase of 2.0% over the 17-year period.

 Frequently Asked Questions - Population